blackstorm/goose/README.md

 **Tired of using WordPress and page generators? try Goose🦆**

 ## Overview
 Goose is a simple and lightweight text-style blog application that only uses three tables to store blog data.
 It's built on top of Ruby on Rails and SQLite 3.
-Goose has a beautiful admin interface and is very easy to use and install, it's a good choice for a personal blog.
+Goose has a beautiful admin interface and `markdown` support, it's very easy to use, it's a good choice for a personal blog.

 ## Preview
 Blog home             | Article detail